Solidity-Nirvana/Easy/README.md

 git clone https://github.com/Solidity-Nirvana/Easy
 ```

-Install the submodules:
+Install the submodules (while in the project directory):

 ```
 cd Easy
 git submodule update --init --recursive
 ```

-*Note: add the `sudo` command to the beginning for WSL*
+*Linux users may need to add `sudo` command to the beginning*

 ## Step #2